The Performing Arts

 Westchester Community College and Rivertown Dance Academy are pleased to partner to offer a variety of dance courses for community adults.

 The Y Dance Academy, located at the Family YMCA at Tarrytown, provides excellence in dance education, accessible to all.
-A comprehensive schedule offers a curriculum in ballet, pointe, modern, and jazz dance, as well as wider offerings in tap, choreography, and more taught by faculty with extensive teaching, performing, and academic credentials.
+A comprehensive schedule offers a curriculum in ballet, modern, and jazz dance, as well as wider offerings in tap, hip hop, and more taught by faculty with extensive teaching, performing, and academic credentials.
 Individual placement classes, and regular progress reports are all part of a Y Dance Academy education.

 Adult Ballet 1 & 2: An introductory/slow intermediate class for adult beginners with little or some dance background, as well as those just returning to dance.